 When they first came to Australia in 1965, Dad and Mum bought a block of land in Dandenong South at 27 Morwell Avenue.
-Nonno Salvatore and a few of Dad's brothers who had migrated earlier also lived close by.
+Nonno Salvatore and a few of Dad's brothers who had migrated here earlier also lived close by.
 Although a little difficult, they would have to stay with family and friends while their home was being completed.
 Dad had their house built just how Mum wanted it and she was so happy.
-Unfortunately, they didn't have the money to complete the garage at that time.
+Unfortunately, they didn't have the money to finish the garage at that time.
 Mum and Dad saved hard and a year or two later he would add on the garage and build it himself.
-Ellen recently told me that they made our Italian sausages that year and hung them up in there.
+Ellen recently told me that Mum was so happy as they had made our traditional Italian sausages that year and hung them up in there.

 Time had gone by a little which meant Dad could not get the same colour bricks to match the house, but instead got a very different reddy colour.
 They loved the colour and Dad would also use this colour brick for their house in Gladstone Road in the future.

 Ellen remembering the milk bar that was around the corner from their house.
-Sadly it's no longer there, but the memories still are.
-She remembers walking there and going to buy a choc wedge with the boys.
+Unfortunately, it's no longer there, but the memories are still with her.
+She remembers walking there and going to buy a vanilla choc wedge with the boys.

 The kids were quite young and Mum would be home with Nick as he was just a toddler.
 Sam, Frank and Ellen when they first arrived went to school at the Dandenong South State School which had just recently opened up.
 It was on Kirkham Road and they would walk to school, but it wasn't too far luckily.
 Ellen got a bit emotional when I took her past the school as it's still there and looks the same, except for a fence to keep the kids in.